KeVanAlthius/WTTG-easy-mode/README.md

 **Instructions:**

-1. Save the Assembly-CSharp.dll gamefil
+1. Save the Assembly-CSharp.dll gamefile
 2. right click on the "Welcome To The Game" on steam.
 3. Select Properties and go to "Open Game Files"
 4. In the WTTG/Managed folder there should be an already existing "Assembly-CSharp.dll".